-Whether you keep your retirement assets in an employer-sponsored qualified retirement plan or roll them over to an IRA, in most cases they will be able to continue to potentially grow on a tax-deferred basis until they are withdrawn.
-If your employer's plan allowed after tax contributions, they may be eligible for rollover to a Roth IRA.6 You may want to further discuss the nuances of this strategy with your tax or legal advisor.
+Whether you keep your retirement assets in an employer-sponsored qualified retirement plan or roll them over to an IRA, in most cases they will be able to continue to grow on a tax-deferred basis until they are withdrawn.
+If your employer's plan allowed after tax contributions, they may be eligible for rollover to a Roth IRA.6 You may want to discuss the nuances of this strategy further with your tax or legal advisor.

-Special considerations for employer stock: If your

-employer-sponsored qualified retirement plan account includes appreciated employer stock, there is a unique option you should take into account when assessing your options.
+Special Considerations for Employer Stock: If your employer-sponsored qualified retirement plan account includes appreciated employer stock, there is a unique option you should take into account when assessing your options.

-The Net Unrealized Appreciation, or NUA strategy, refers to the utilization of a specialized tax treatment when distributing employer stock as part of a lump-sum distribution7 from such a plan.
+The Net Unrealized Appreciation or NUA strategy refers to the utilization of a specialized tax treatment when distributing employer stock as part of a "lump sum distribution" from such a plan.
 NUA refers to the difference in value between the cost basis of the employer stock (i.e., what you paid for the stock) and its current market value.
-The NUA tax treatment will be determined based on whether the employer stock was purchased using pre tax or after-tax contributions.
+The NUA tax treatment will be determined based on whether the employer stock was purchased using pre-tax or after-tax contributions.
 This discussion assumes that the employer stock was purchased with pre-tax contributions.

-If you elect to utilize the NUA strategy, the employer stock is distributed in-kind to your taxable non-retirement account; the balance of your non-employer stock assets in your plan account can be similarly distributed, or they may be rolled over to the plan of a successor employer or an IRA that will accept such assets.
-With NUA tax treatment, the cost basis of the employer stock is taxed at your ordinary income rate in the year of the distribution from the employer's plan, and an additional early withdrawal penalty tax8 may apply if you are under age 591⁄2.
-However, if you select to utilize the NUA strategy, the appreciation on your employer stock holdings at the date of distribution is taxable at the long-term capital gains tax rate when you ultimately sell the stock: and any additional appreciation thereafter is taxable at the applicable short- or long-term capital gains tax rate (depending on the holding period) when the stock is subsequently sold.
-The capital gains tax rates^a are generally lower than applicable ordinary income tax rates.
+If you elect to utilize the NUA strategy, the employer stock is distributed in-kind to your taxable non-retirement account; the balance of your non-employer stock assets in your plan account can be similarly distributed or they may be rolled over to the plan of a successor employer or an IRA which will accept such assets.
+With NUA tax treatment, the cost basis of the employer stock is taxed at your ordinary income rate in the year of the distribution from the employer's plan, and an additional early withdrawal penalty tax4 may apply if you are under age 591⁄2.
+However, if you elect to utilize the NUA strategy the appreciation on your employer stock holdings at the date of distribution is taxable at the long-term capital gains tax rate when you ultimately sell the stock; and any additional appreciation thereafter is taxable at the applicable short- or long-term capital gains tax rate (depending on the holding period) when the stock is subsequently sold.
+The capital gains tax rates8 are generally lower than applicable ordinary income tax rates.

+NUA EXAMPLE

+Assumptions

+- Lump-sum distribution7 includes 1,000 shares of your employer's stock purchased with pre-tax contributions - Cost basis of the employer stock is \$10 per share - Fair market value (FMV) of the employer stock on the date of distribution is \$50 per share

+Employer stock cost basis

+Based on the aforementioned assumptions, you would pay ordinary income tax on the \$10,000 cost basis (\$10 per share times 1,000 shares).

+Net unrealized appreciation

+The Net Unrealized Appreciation of \$40 per share (\$50/share FMV minus \$10/share cost basis) would be recognized as a long-term capital gain upon sale of the stock.

+Post distribution earnings

-NUA EXAMPLE Ass sumptions Employer stock cost basis Net Unrealized Appreciation Post-distribution earnings • Lump-sum distribution 7 includes 1,000 shares of your employer's stock purchased with pre-tax contributions Cost basis of the employer stock is \$10 per share Based on the aforementioned assumptions, you would pay ordinary income tax on the \$10,000 cost basis (\$10 per share times 1,000 shares).
-The NUA of \$40 per share (\$50/share FMV minus \$10/share cost basis) would be recognized as a long-term capital gain upon sale of the stock.
-Any additional gain above the FMV of \$50 per share would be a short-term capital gain if the shares were sold within one year of when you received them, or a long-term capital gain if the shares were sold after holding them for one year. • Fair market value (FMV) of the employer stock on the date of distribution is \$50 per share
+Any additional gain above the fair market value of \$50 per share would be a short-term capital gain if the shares were sold within one year of when you received them or a long-term capital gain if the shares were sold after holding them for one year.